Cod-e-Codes/test-repo/TESTING.md

 - **Database Tests**: Testing database operations and schema management
 - **Server Tests**: Testing WebSocket handling, message routing, and user management

-**Note**: This is a foundational test suite with good coverage for smaller utility packages but limited coverage for the main application components.
-Overall coverage is 9.3% across all packages.
+**Note**: This is a foundational test suite with good coverage for smaller utility packages and improving coverage for client components.
+Overall coverage is 12.5% across all packages.

 ## Test Structure